carla-recourse/CARLA/docs/source/data.rst

 =====
 This data wrapper contains the possibilities to

-- use pre-processed datasets from our :ref:`data_catalog` or
+- use pre-processed datasets from our :ref:`online_catalog` or
+- use local datasets using
+  :ref:`csv_catalog`
-- implement every possible dataset by inheriting our :ref:`data_api`
+- implement every possible dataset by either inheriting our :ref:`data_catalog` or for even more control :ref:`data_api`

 Example implementations for both use-cases can be found in our section :doc:`examples`.